crschmidt/mygengo-python/README.md

 ### Parameters:
 - _id_: Required.
 The ID of the job you're updating.
 - _action_: Required.
-The action you are performing on this job ("purchase", "revise", "approve", "reject").
+A dictionary describing the actions you are performing on this job ("purchase", "revise", "approve", "reject").
 Some of these actions require other parameters, see their respective sections immediately below.

+### "purchase" Parameters:
+None

 ### "revise" Parameters:
 - _comment_: Optional.
 A comment describing the revision.